lglof/fydp-flask-app/README.md

 You'll be running with the `Flask run` command.
 If you want the server to notice any changes you make to a `.py` file and update to new code you can set an environment variable. `export FLASK_DEBUG=1`

+If you want the prepopulated db (to be used for user testing for now), update `SQLALCHEMY_DATABASE_URI` in `config.py` to `os.path.join(basedir, 'db/SOAR_testData.db')` instead of just `SOAR.db`.

 ## A good testing method

 In this house we love [postman](https://www.postman.com).
 You can run the app and then interact with it using each of the routes from within postman.

+I've started using [robot framework](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#variables) to make unit tests for the thing.
+If you want to run those, use the command `robot tests/` from the root dir of the project.
+These will output a bunch of things to your terminal, and you should be able to test using mostly that.
+But if you need more information, they also create 3 reports files, `output.xml`, `log.html`, and `report.html`.
+The `log.html` is really darn good.
+By default these are made in the root of the project, and you can update that by running `export ROBOT_OPTIONS="--outputdir tests/reports"` in your terminal.
+(I'm still looking for a way to set this permanently)

 # Routes